KSDeshappriya/Easy-Translator--vscode-extension-/README.md

 2. Right-click on the selected text or use `Ctrl+Shift+P` to open the command palette.

-3. Search for and select "Easy Translator: Show Input Box."
+3. Search for and select "SL Easy Translator: Show Input Box."

 4. Enter the target language code (e.g., "de" for German) and press Enter.

-5. Easy Translator will gracefully carry out the translation to the specified language.
+5. SL Easy Translator will gracefully carry out the translation to the specified language.

 ### Quick Language Selection